 - How to Separate City State and Zip from Address Using Excel Formula

-Now we will input data in the above table from an Excel worksheet to make address labels in Word.
+In this section, we will input data in the above table from an Excel worksheet to make address labels in Word.
 To do this we have to import Excel data into our Microsoft Word document.
-Just do the following action to import data from an Excel file.
+Let’s follow the instructions below to import data from an Excel file.

-- Fourthly, browse and select the excel file.
+- Now, browse and select the Excel file.
 Click on Open to import data.

 Now we need to add mail merge fields to make address labels in Word from Excel.
-We will use input data from the excel worksheet in the final table of Step 5 to create labels.
+We will use input data from the Excel worksheet in the final table of Step 4 to create labels.
 Let’s see how we can insert mail merge fields.

-- In the beginning, select the first label field from the table and go to the Mailings tab.
+- Select the first label field from the table and from the Mailings tab, go to,

 - Now, the field First_Name appears in the first box of the table.